Black River State Forest

-Black River State Forest is a state forest located in the western half of Jackson County, Wisconsin near Black River Falls, Wisconsin, U.S.A..
+Black River State Forest is a state forest located in the western half of Jackson County, Wisconsin near Black River Falls, Wisconsin, United States.
 It is administered by the Wisconsin Department of Natural Resources.
 The park has campsites, trails, and allows for hunting, ATV, and canoeing.
 It is at the edge of the Driftless Area of Wisconsin, and is more rugged than what is found in the eastern half of the county.